 As we’ve mentioned before, clogging can damage the pipes as well, especially if you use chemical drain cleaners or other corrosive substances.
 It’s difficult for the water to flow past the clog, which makes the pressure build up and cause structural damage.
 If you add corrosive substances, they also get stuck in the same spot because of the clog, and if they can’t dislodge the clog fast enough or at all, they will end up causing further damage.

 And sometimes, the problem is not the pipes themselves but the seals.
-Whenever you install an appliance, the contractor applies a sealant around the connection to the piping system, but it can degrade and break with time leading to leaks.
+Whenever you install an appliance, the contractor applies a sealant around the connection to the piping system, but it can degrade and break with time, leading to leaks.

 To fix leaky taps, you will need to replace the washer, the valve seat, other components or the whole tap.
 The complexity of the repair varies.
 You can try to do it yourself, but you’ll need to buy the right tools and watch a few video tutorials.
-Once again, if you’re not feeling very confident and you don’t like learning about home repairs, it’s better to call a plumber
+Once again, if you’re not feeling very confident and you don’t like learning about home repairs, it’s better to call a plumber in Sutherland Shire.

 Fixing leaky pipes also varies in complexity, but the more complex repairs have a higher risk.
 If you’re not experienced, you definitely should hire a professional because you might make mistakes that will cause further costly damage.